 - The emotional reaction that followed

-- The client needs to identify their false belief and thoughts with a type of cognitive distortion (that has been described above).
+- The client needs to identify their false beliefs and opinions with a type of cognitive distortion (that has been described above).

-- Write down alternative thoughts that can replace the irrational thoughts.
+- Write down alternative thoughts that can replace irrational thoughts.

 - And finally, the outcome of this exercise.

-- Cognitive restructuring: This worksheet based therapeutic technique helps an individual suffering from irrational thoughts, challenge and question their thoughts.
-The client is required to note down the “Thoughts to be questioned”, and write down evidence for and against these thoughts, the client then has to identify if these thoughts are facts or judgments.
+- Cognitive restructuring: This worksheet based therapeutic technique helps individuals suffering from irrational thoughts, challenge, and question their views.
+The client is required to note down the “Thoughts to be questioned,” and write down evidence for and against these thoughts, the client then has to identify if these thoughts are facts or judgments.

-Next, the client has to distinguish if it is an absolute truth or if there is an area of grey in between.
+- Next, the client distinguishes if it is an absolute truth or if there is an area of grey in between.
 Finally, the client has to decide if the thought is valid or if it is just an assumption.
-This therapeutic technique can also be done in the form of verbal exchange between the therapist and client also.
+This therapeutic technique can also be done in the form of verbal exchange between the therapist and the client too.

 - EXPOSURE THERAPY

-- Exposure and Response Prevention: In this therapy, the client is exposed to a certain situation that tends to trigger an obsessive behavior.
+- Exposure and Response Prevention: In this therapy, the client is exposed to a particular situation that tends to trigger an obsessive behavior.
 The client is then encouraged to control themselves and not react to the situation and write about how they feel.
-This therapy is very useful for individuals suffering from Obsessive Compulsive Disorder.
+This therapy is beneficial for individuals suffering from Obsessive-Compulsive Disorder.

 - Interoceptive Exposure: This therapy technique involves exposing the client to feared bodily sensations similar to those experienced during panic and anxiety attacks.
 The fear of experiencing these symptoms causes the individual who suffers from them to become withdrawn and isolated.
-The reason this is done is to help the client overcome their fears and be better equipped when in a similar situation.
+This is to help the client overcome their concerns and be better equipped when in a similar situation.

 - Nightmare exposure and rescripting: This therapy technique is useful for those individuals who tend to suffer from recurrent nightmares.
 This therapy requires the client to discuss their nightmares and the negative emotions associated with it.
-The therapist then discusses alternative and positive images to accompany the dreaded emotions, thus reducing the fearfulness associated with the nightmares.
+The therapist then addresses alternative and positive images to accompany the dreaded feelings, thus reducing the fearfulness related to the nightmares.

 - Visualizing Therapy

-- Play the script till the end: This therapeutic technique is used when an individual is suffering from crippling fear or extreme anxiety.
-The individual is asked to visualize or imagine the situation that causes them extreme anxiety and play it out in their heads from start to end.
-This helps the client understand that no matter what happens they will turn out to be fine.
-This constant visualization desensitizes them slowly to the negative emotions and helps them overcome their anxiety.
+- Play the script until the end: This therapeutic technique is used when an individual is suffering from crippling fear or extreme anxiety.
+The individual is asked to visualize or imagine the situation that causes them severe anxiety and play it out in their heads from start to end.
+This helps the client understand that no matter what happens, they will turn out to be okay.
+This constant visualization desensitizes them slowly to negative emotions and helps them overcome their anxiety.

-- Thought Records: This therapy technique according to Boyes, applies the use of logic to ward of unreasonable negative thoughts and replace them with more balanced and rational thoughts.
+- Thought Records: This therapy technique, according to Boyes, applies the use of logic to ward off irrational negative thoughts and replace them with more balanced and rational thoughts.

 - BEHAVIOR THERAPY

 - Deep Breathing: This therapy technique can be closely associated with mindful meditation wherein the client is asked to focus on taking deep and relaxed breaths.
-Focusing on one’s breathing helps take the attention away from one’s anxious thoughts, thus helping the individual experience a sense of calm and balance.
+Focusing on one’s breathing helps grab the attention away from one’s anxious thoughts, thus improving the individual experience a sense of calm and balance.

-- Behavior Experiments: According to psychologist Boyes, behavior experiments are a therapeutic technique wherein the client actually tests the “what ifs” practically outside their thoughts.
-For e.g. A person who feels anxious to sing publicly can tell themselves “If I sing everyone will think I sound bad vs If I sing everyone will think I have a good voice.”
+- Behavior Experiments: According to psychologist Boyes, behavior experiments are a therapeutic technique wherein the client tests the “what ifs” practically outside their thoughts.
+E.g., A person who feels anxious to sing publicly can tell themselves, “If I sing everyone will think I sound bad vs. If I sing, everyone will think I have a good voice.”
 By witnessing the outcome, the individual gets to understand the rationality of their thoughts.

-Anxiety is not a disease but a mental condition which can be effectively resolved with the help of a therapist.
-If you find yourself suffering from the above-mentioned distortions do not hesitate to seek help.
+Anxiety is not a disease but a mental condition that can be effectively resolved with the help of a therapist.
+If you find yourself suffering from the distortions mentioned above, do not hesitate to seek advice.